More pages ...

 To elect a legislature with N seats:

-1. Citizens cast ballots listing candidates in rank order of the voter’s preference, listing as few or as many candidates as they wish.
+1. Citizens cast ballots listing candidates in rank order of the voter’s preference.
+A ballot may list as few or as many candidates as the voter wishes.

-2. An initial seating tally of the ballots identifies the top N candidates who get seated as representatives.
+2. An initial seating tally of the ballots identifies the top N candidates.
+They get seated as representatives.

 Example